qrush/sub/README.md

 echo $_RUSH_ROOT
 ```

 You can also use this environment variable to call other commands inside of your `libexec` directly.
-Composition of this type is very much encourages reuse of small scripts, and keeps scripts doing *one* thing simply.
+Composition of this type very much encourages reuse of small scripts, and keeps scripts doing *one* thing simply.

 ## Self-documenting subcommands